-Rosemary tea can provide many health benefits due to its high concentration of antioxidants, like flavonoids, terpenes and phenolic acid.
-It can be consumed to promote hair growth, improve digestive health, relieve headaches and reduce fatigue.
+Rosemary tea is high antioxidants like flavonoids, terpenes and phenolic acid, which can lead to several health benefits.
+It can be consumed to achieve benefits like promoting hair growth, improving digestive health, relieving headaches and reducing fatigue.

 Rosemary, the plant, is scientifically known as Rosmarinus officinalis, and has a characteristic earthy or wood-type of taste and smell.

-Rosemary tea also contains antiseptic, detoxifying, antispasmodic, antibiotic and diuretic effects, which can make it a great complement to the treatment of health problems like for the treatment of various health problems.
+Rosemary tea also contains antiseptic, detoxifying, antispasmodic, antibiotic and diuretic effects, which can make it a great natural complement to the medical treatment of various health conditions.

 Health benefits